rhildred/react-native-todo/midterm.md

 *Note: The maximum is 100%.
 The items add up to 113 so that you don't have to get them all to do well.

-The todo project is due as a zip of your project in the assignments folder by noon on Tuesday if you choose to do your exam Tuesday or at 10:00 am if you choose to do your exam Friday.
+The todo project is due as a zip of your project in the **assignments folder**.